chema/sanfranciscan/_posts/2017-01-06-why-riseups-canary-matters.md

 title: Why the Riseup Collective&#8217;s Canary Matters
 ---

 After nearly five months, I am calling it: [Riseup's canary](https://riseup.net/en/canary) is truly well and dead.
 The Riseup Collective's services have been compromised and are no longer secure.
-This may sound like an farfetched claim, until you understand that the canary existed to let us know if this ever happened.
+This may sound like an extreme claim, until one understands that the canary existed to let us know if this ever happened.

 ## Understanding Warrant Canaries

 Whenever state authorities compel an internet service provider (ISP) to turn over user data, limits may also be placed on the target ISP on communicating the existence of said legal commands.
-Wary of this possibility, some ISPs use 'canary statements' (also called warrant canaries or transparency reports) to indirectly convey the integrity of their services to their users by taking advantage of the inability of state authorities to compel specific expressive statements.
+Wary of this possibility, some ISPs use 'canary statements' (also called warrant canaries or transparency reports) to indirectly convey the integrity of their services to their users by taking advantage of the inability of state authorities to order them to make specific statements.

 ## Riseup's Canary & Its Death